Best Horizontal Carry Knives – Continuous Update

 I’ve been corrected before that a “proper” scout carry is when the knife is sitting with the handle angled slightly upward, but I’ve never found it useful to make that distinction.

-What are the Benefits of the Scout Carry Position
+What are the Benefits of the Scout Carry Position?

-More than anything, the scout carry keeps the knife out of your way when you have to move through dense or rough terrain.
-If you’re going to be doing any kind of crawling around or even climbing, having your knife tucked at your back will keep the knife dragging along the ground or ending up underneath your body if you have to move into a prone position.
+If you’re going to be doing any kind of crawling or climbing, having your knife tucked at your back will keep the knife from dragging along the ground or ending up underneath your body if you have to move into a prone position.

-What is Cross Draw
+What is Cross Draw?

-What are the Benefits of the Cross Draw Position
+What are the Benefits of the Cross Draw Position?

-This is probably the best position for drawing the knife quickly.
-The body mechanics are a lot more natural than reaching behind your back and hiking your shoulder up to draw from a vertical sheath.
+The body mechanics are a lot more natural than reaching behind your back or hiking your shoulder up to draw from a vertical sheath.
 It’s also the easiest position for re-sheathing your knife, which not many people seem to think about, but it really improves the workflow of whatever you’re doing outdoors.

-What is MOLLE
+What is MOLLE?

 MOLLE stands for modular lightweight load-carrying equipment.
 Basically it’s a bunch of straps and pockets stitched to the outside of backpacks, vests, pants, and whatever other piece of clothing can take the weight.